orriduck/Udacity-ML-Engineer-Capstone-Project/project_report.md

 6. Capitalize the subject line and each paragraph
 7. Use the imperative mood in the subject line

-We would need to convert the whole commit body to the text or statistical features and train a small neural network model to output the probability.
+I would need to convert the whole commit body to the text or statistical features and train a small neural network model to output the probability.

 ## Data Analysis

-As mentioned in [4], Google Bigquery is now the place that stores and expose the commit messages data to the public, thus, we will be using it as our data source.
-In order to successfully acquire the data, we would need to register the authentication and acquire the credential file before we can make queries in the sagemaker notebook instance.
+As mentioned in [4], Google Bigquery is now the place that stores and expose the commit messages data to the public, thus, I will be using it as our data source.
+In order to successfully acquire the data, I would need to register the authentication and acquire the credential file before I can make queries in the sagemaker notebook instance.

 ![](imgs/data_schema.jpg)

-As mentioned in this table, we will use commiter's name, commit time as Identifier, subject and message as feature.
-As of the dependent variable, we will use the following rules to create:
+As mentioned in this table, I will use commiter's name, commit time as Identifier, subject and message as feature.
+As of the dependent variable, I will use the following rules to create:

 - If it has the identifier of the commit message like (fix, update, etc.)
 - If the commit subject is over length